drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 +-----------------------+-----------------------+-----------------------+

 Comparing the national standards of letter name ability between the US and Taiwan reveals a noticeable difference.
-Since English is the mother tongue of the US, learning letter names start at a considerably early age and the stages are in harmony with children's mental development and learning condition.
-Also, the standards offer the exact number of letters that children should reach in each stage.
-It provides a useful checklist for both parents and teachers to determine if their children are on track or if they may need extra help in the development of alphabetic knowledge.
+Since English is a mother tongue in the US, learning letter names starts at a considerably earlier age and the stages are co-ordinated with children's mental development and their learning condition.
+Also, the standards offer the specific number of letters that children are expected to reach in each stage.
+This provides a useful checklist for both parents and teachers to determine if their children are on track or if they need extra help in the development of alphabetic knowledge.

-Yet as EFL in Taiwan, the performance indicators in the national curriculum do not specify step-by-step milestones for letter learning.
+Yet for EFL in Taiwan, the performance indicators in the national curriculum do not specify step-by-step milestones for letter learning.
-They only specify the intended final learning outcomes in that students should listen to, speak, read, and write all the letters from grade 3 up to grade 4 (or school-developed curriculum: from grade 1 up to grade 2).
+They only specify the intended final learning outcomes in that students should be able to hear, speak, read, and write all the letters from grade 3 up to grade 4 (or in school-developed curricula: from grade 1 up to grade 2).
-There are no intermediate goals for the two-year learning in letters.
+There are no intermediate goals for the two-year period of the learning of the letters.
-The lacking specification in the intermediate goals causes some problems.
-Through general learning performance, when teachers examine the learning stage, there is no clear level reference for them to monitor children's learning progress.
-Without intermediate goals to gauge children's progress, English teachers will not be able to know how well a child learns during the learning process or how much support they should offer to the child so that the child can achieve the goal at the end of the learning process.
+This lack of specification of intermediate goals causes some problems.
+Using the MOE's mandated learning performance framework, when teachers examine learning at each stage of the course over two years, there is no clear level reference for them to monitor children's learning progress.
+Without intermediate goals to gauge children's progress, English teachers will not be able to tell whether a child is on pace to achieve the goal, or whether more support should be offered, so that the child can read, write, hear and speak all 26 letters, both upper- and lowercase at the end of the two years.

 2.2 Letter Name Knowledge